raganwald/raganwald.github.com/_posts/2019-02-14-i-love-programming-and-programmers.md

 Our pushdown automaton works because when it encounters a quote, it both pushes the quote on the stack _and_ compares it to the top of the stack and pops it off.
 It forks itself each time, so it consumes exponential space and time.
 But it *does* work.

-And that shows us that pushdown automata are more powerful than deterministic pushdown automata, because they can recognize languages that desterministic pushdown automata cannot.
+And that shows us that pushdown automata are more powerful than deterministic pushdown automata, because they can recognize languages that deterministic pushdown automata cannot.

 ---